-6.1.2.
-H003 Maximum Planned Core Depths
+6.1.
+H003 Planned Core Depths

-At H003 6 cores will be taken with the Advanced Piston Corer (APC) conventional coring tool, 14 cores will be taken with the Extended Core Barrel (XCB) coring tool, there will be up to 8 T2P penetrometer deployments, and 21 pressure cores will be taken with pressure coring tool (Table 6-2).
-'Spot' coring refers to non-continuous coring.
+At H003 25 cores will be taken with the Advanced Piston Corer (APC) or Extended Core Barrel (XCB) conventional coring tool, there will be up to 8 T2P penetrometer deployments, and 11 pressure cores will be taken with pressure coring tool (Table 6-1).

-We will take conventional core starting with the Advanced Piston Corer (APC).
-After approximately every other piston core will make a T2P pressure and temperature measurement.
-We will then transition to taking conventional core with the extended core bit (XCB) (12.1.A.1.3 APC and XCB Coring).
-At about 93 fbsf (28.4 mbsf) we will take a pressure core (12.1.A.1.2 PCTB Coring) using the PCTB-CS.
-The pressure core will be used to interpret the dissolved methane.
-Immediately after the pressure core we will make a temperature and pressure measurement with the T2P penetrometer (12.1.A.2.1).
-We will then continue with conventional coring.
+We will take conventional core starting with the Advanced Piston Corer (APC) and transition to taking conventional core with the extended core bit (XCB) (12.1.A.1.3 APC and XCB Coring) with continuous coring down to 670 fbsf.
+At approximately every 100 ft we will stop conventional coring, take a pressure core, and make a pressure and temperature measurement with the T2P penetrometer (12.1.A.2.1).
+The initial pressure cores will be used to correlate the depth and interpret the dissolved methane.

+We will use these cores to make our first measurements of dissolved methane concentration.
+We will use this measurement to estimate the depth at which the pore water is saturated with methane, which indicates the depth that hydrate may form.

 We will monitor the conventional core for signs of dissolved methane which might indicate that we have crossed the sulfate-methane transition (SMT).
 We will take an additional pressure core around 165 fbsf.
 Pressure coring in shallow depths will be done using the PCTB with very low flow rates and minimal to no rotation.
-If possible, we will also continue acquiring XCB conventional core, spot pressure cores, and T2P measurements down to 565 fbsf.

-We will next acquire one conventional core- pressure core pair and a T2P measurement at the water-saturated interval of the Aqua sand at 815 fbsf.